 Keratoconus occurs when the cornea thins out and protrudes into a more cone-like shape.
 This affects how light enters the eye and causes impaired vision.
 Mild cases can be corrected by glasses or contacts, whereas highly progressed cases may require surgery.

-Vision Problems
+Vision Disorders

 Eye disorders—as well as the natural process of aging—can give rise to a host of vision problems.
 These aren’t exactly clinical diagnoses, but are often symptoms of an underlying eye condition.
-You already know what we’re going to recommend: if you’re experiencing any of these vision issues, see your eye doctor.
+You already know what we’re going to recommend: If you’re experiencing any of these vision issues, see your eye doctor.

 Low Vision

 If you have low vision, then you’re having difficulty seeing clearly to the point where it affects your everyday life.
-Low vision can’t be fixed with glasses or contacts, and is commonly a symptom of some of the eye disorders we’ve talked about already, including cataracts, glaucoma, and age-related macular degeneration.
+Low vision can’t be fixed with glasses or contacts, and is commonly a symptom of some of the eye disorders we’ve talked about already, including cataracts and age-related macular degeneration.

 Night Blindness